cattsmall/thesis-website/_posts/2015-09-15-why-what-if-how-what-else.md

 In the end, I still want to make a game about the subject, but a web series or conference could be interesting in the future.

-##Thesis outline
+##Thesis outline & mind map
 You've seen the curriculum for my game before:

 ![Gameplay topics diagram](/assets/img/posts/20150412_gameplay1.png)

-I created an outline based on my thesis curriculum and my previous drafts.
+I created an outline based on the above and my previous thesis paper drafts.
+The short version is below.
 You can [read the full, expanded version as a PDF](CattSmall_Outline#_2015-09-16).

+###Short outline

 1. Introduction
 2. Religion, society, and sex